ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 - node_committer_rpc_endpoint: Endpoint that this node will use to create server socket to expose committer grpc services.
 Once this get changed, the node MUST re-activate itself to the controller so that the controller can update the endpoint by re-grouping. (example: "0.0.0.0:50060")

 - node_advertised_committer_rpc_endpoint: Endpoint that other members in the group will use to connect to this node.
-If this setting is not set, then value of node_committer_rpc_endpoint will be used here and published to other nodes. (example: "10.0.0.1:50060")
+If this setting is not set, then value of node_committer_rpc_endpoint will be used here and published to other nodes.
+Note: This setting is updated every time the node starts, but it will not be broadcasted to other nodes until next re-grouping. (example: "10.0.0.1:50060")

 - node_management_rpc_endpoint: Config endpoint to expose management grpc services. (example: "0.0.0.0:50099")